Raza023/GitAndGithubIntro/README.md

 1) git branch               (to see available branches)
 2) git branch feature1      (creates branch named as feature1)
 3) git checkout feature1    (switches the branch to feature1)
-4) git merge feature1       (to merge branche named feature1 with the one you are currently on.)
+4) git merge feature1       (to merge branch named feature1 with the one you are currently on.)
 4) git branch -d feature1   (deletes feature1 branch after merging)
 5) git branch -D feature1   (deletes feature1 branch without merging)